This page describes how to manage your Anthos clusters on VMware (GKE on-prem) clusters.

 If you chose to register your clusters with Google Cloud by populating

-gkeconnect field of the GKE on-prem configuration file,
+gkeconnect field of the Anthos clusters on VMware configuration file,

 you can view your clusters in Cloud Console.
 To learn more, see